The Importance of Exercise to Improve Brain Health

 Not only is exercise beneficial for working on fine motor skills but exercise may:

-- Improve your mood, strengthen muscles, encourage friendships, and improve self-image.
+- Improve your mood, strengthen muscles, encourage friendships, improve self-image and is great for brain health.
 Exercise also releases an endorphin in the brain that builds brain cells and increases connections between one side of the brain to the other.

 Find exercises that work for you or the person you are caring for and make them part of a daily routine.